 They grew crops such as corn, cassava, yam and other foods commonly eaten today.

 The Paya natives were idol worshippers.
-Many history writers believe that the Bay Island were the religious center of the Payan Empire, and that Indians from the Honduras coast came to worship on these Island.
+Many history writers believe that the Bay Islands were the religious center of the Payan Empire, and that Indians from the Honduras coast came to worship on these islands.

-Many religious Monuments or Ruins are found on hiltops on Roatan and other Bay Island.
+Many religious Monuments or Ruins are found on hilltops on Roatan and other Bay Islands.

 They landed at Roatan in the month of April 1797 at the South side of the Island known as Carib point.
-The Spanish Government officials ordered the Garifuna to be moved to the coast of the Mainland near to Trujillo.
-Many of the Garifuna decided not to go to the Coast they ran and hid in the woods and forest of Roatan.
-Those who stayed established the community we know today as Punta Gorda the largest community in the Municipality of Santo Guardiola, on North East shore of this Island.
+The Spanish Government officials ordered the Garifuna to be moved to the coast of the Mainland near Trujillo.
+Many of the Garifuna decided not to go to the Coast; they ran and hid in the woods and forest of Roatan.
+Those who stayed established the community we know today as Punta Gorda, the largest community in the Municipality of Santo Guardiola, on the North East shore of this Island.

 The Garifuna are the only ethnic group of Bay Island that has conserved their customs and traditions.
 They are a people that are educationally, socially and politically advanced thus have developed a great culture.